15 grammar rules it’s okay to break (Infographic)

 Into is directional, in to is a verb phrase

-A trick to distinguish between the preposition and verb phrase is to replace into/into with *in order to*.
+A trick to distinguish between the preposition and verb phrase is to replace into/in to with *in order to*.

 Break it only because: it’s a common mistake you’re unlikely to be called out on.
-“Breaking into the museum” is direction movement; “Breaking in (*in order to*) to steal the jewels” is an action.
+“Breaking into the museum” is directional movement; “Breaking in (*in order to*) to steal the jewels” is an action.

 Avoid vague pronouns